Nleontev/Flying_and_height_fear_course/README.md

 Media

-The logo from the footer was takrn from https://www.flaticon.com/free-icon/airplane_3534286
+The logo from the footer was taken from https://www.flaticon.com/free-icon/airplane_3534286

 The video on a main page was taken from https://www.flaticon.com/free-icon/airplane_3534286